Second Battle of Casteldelfino: Aftermath

 Charles Emmanuel III removed all artillery from the forts of San Carlo and Bertola an Chateau when he heard of the defeat.
 He went to Chateau Dauphin to receive the 200 survivors of the Mount Caval massacre.
 Charles then left Chateau Dauphin and went to Sampeyre, where he met general Guibert, who was at Bicocca.
 He also gave orders to the knights of Cumiana to evacuate the Maira valley.
 Marquis de Frabosa was told to leave the Stura Valley and to reach the defensive line of Castigliole-Saluces, where the main army was waiting.
 The dead of Pierrelongue were buried on the battleground and the wounded were transferred to Chateau Dauphin.
 The French wounded were recovered in the ruins of the redoubt of Mount Cavallo.

 Danois, who was now the commander, permitted his soldiers three days of looting at Bellino and Chateau Dauphin.
 In the early hours of the 20th, French soldiers arrived at these two villages and pillaged houses and churches.
 In Bellino they killed two men and in Chateau Dauphin they took the abandoned supplies of the Sardinian forces.
 The village of Pontechianale was saved thanks to the generosity of Danois, but it had to give 50 men who were used for eight days to transport wounded French soldiers away from the front.
 Givri was taken to Lyon and died a few days later from his wounds.

 Conclusion

-The Comte de Gages, arriving with the Spanish Army too late to join in the engagement, wrote to his colleagues serving with the Infante Philip: "We may again find occasion to match French valour in this war, but no army will ever surpass the gallantry I saw at Casteldelfino."
-Prince Conti, in a report to Louis XV of France, described it as "the most brilliant and lively action that ever came to pass."
-He added: "The men there showed valour beyond all humanity.
-Our brigades have doused themselves in glory."

 While the action at Casteldelfino raged, the bulk of the Franco-Spanish army moved against the Sardinians in the Stura valley and skillfully swept past the enemy fortifications along the Stura di Demonte.
 The allies had reached the plains of southern Piedmont.
 This battle is sometimes now remembered as the "Battle of Pierrelongue", to distinguish it from the previous "Battle of Casteldelfino" (October 1743).